nhrdl/java_gnome/java-gnome-4.1.3-Webkitgtk2/webkit.md

 Java-gnome with WebkitGtk2
 =========================

 If your distribution has WebkitGtk2 installed at standard locations, you don't have to do anything else.
-On my distribution it was not.
+Just run configure and proceed with make command.
+Your build will be ready.

+On my distribution (Ubuntu 12.04) I had installed in separate directory as it needs many other libraries which are not part of standard distribution.

-For compilation of java-gnome you will have to set following enviornment variable PKG_CONFIG_PATH
+For compilation of java-gnome you will have to set following enviornment variable.
+PKG_CONFIG_PATH

 For running the application you will have to set following variables